stokr-io/stokr-smart-contracts/docs/stokr-contract-specs.md

-If the token sale wasn't successful, that is the total amount of tokens sold in both (public and private) sales of the [crowdsale](#crowdsale) hasn't reached the predefined goal, the token contract instance get's destructed, i.e. removed from the Ethereum ledger.
+If the token sale wasn't successful, that is the total amount of tokens sold in both (public and private) sales of the [crowdsale](#crowdsale) hasn't reached the predefined goal, the token contract instance gets destructed, i.e. removed from the Ethereum ledger.

 Any profits deposited in the token instance will be transferred to the